 “Enter into children’s play and you will find the place where their minds, hearts, and souls meet.” – Virginia Axline

 Parents, guardians, and other caregivers often ask questions like, “Why should I let my kid come to counseling to just play?
 Don’t they do that at home?
 How is playing in your office any different?”
 My answer is simple: play is the natural language of children, and we can utilize it to bring healing for anything from adjustment difficulties to complex developmental trauma.
-From birth (or perhaps even before birth), children are nurtured through play.
+From birth (perhaps even before birth), children are nurtured through play.
 Whether it’s tickling during a diaper change or bouncing to silly rhymes, children are drawn to play as a place to explore their world, their social relationships, and even their difficulties.
 For a more in depth look at the importance, appropriateness, and efficacy of play therapy, take a look at Play Therapy Makes a Difference and Why Play Therapy? from the Association for Play Therapy.

-And don’t be mistaken – play therapy can be helpful for adults, too.
+Play therapy can be helpful for adults, too.
 As we take on adult responsibilities, we can lose touch with our playful side.
-Because of that, it can be helpful to take a playful approach to therapy with adults, whether that means using the sandtray or using expressive therapeutic media, or reconnecting to joy.
+Because of that, it can be helpful to take a playful approach to therapy with adults, whether that means using the sandtray, expressive therapeutic media, or reconnecting to joy.
 Wherever you find yourself, I hope you’ll take a few moments to play today.